Grrrben/observe/k8s/README.md

 > ConfigMap does not provide secrecy or encryption.
 If the data you want to store are confidential, use a Secret rather than a ConfigMap

-### .env
+### env

-Getting the configmaps values in the .env from a pod is done with a configMapKeyRef:
+Getting the configmaps values in the `env` from a pod is done with a configMapKeyRef:

 ```
   env: